JulianDerry/mobile-forensics/cellebrite/ufed/advanced-logical-vs-file-system/README.md

 - Evaluate and compare the data yield of Advanced Logical and File System extraction methods on a device with an updated security patch level.
 - Identify and preserve data stored on the device.
 - Acquire forensic copies of accessible data.
-- Analyze communications, user activity, media artifacts, location artifacts, and recoverable deleted data.
+- This evaluation focused on extraction method comparison at the data yield and artifact-count level, detailed analysis of individual artifact categories (communications, user activity, media, location, deleted data) was outside the scope of this exercise.
 - Produce a documented forensic report suitable for technical review and evidential reference.

 ---